Final Fantasy VII Remake Choices guide: consequences for every branching choice & decision

 - Select 'Something exotic?' for the black robe-like dress.

 What'll it be?

-This is a simple binary choice that doesn't make an immediate difference -- you'll end up having a drink either way.
-It almost certainly will only affect your likelyhood of seeing Tifa's cutscene in Chapter 14.
+This is a simple binary choice that doesn't make an immediate or long-term difference -- you'll end up having a drink either way.
+Similar to Aerith's question with the Flower, it doesn't actually have any implications for later.